HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

 So you have to write the creation and deletion codes for these types.
-Typically, for the creation, we create the relationship in the creation form of an entity fiche (eg: we assign a veterinary during the beaver creation), or in a specific view (eg: a brick which displays related veterinaries, and which allow to add/remove ones).
+Typically, for the creation, we create the relationship in the creation form of an entity fiche (e.g. we assign a veterinary during the beaver creation), or in a specific view (e.g. a brick which displays related veterinaries, and which allow to add/remove ones).